podio/valideer/README.rst

 - Batteries included: validators for most common types are included out of the box.
 - Extensible: New custom validators and adaptors can be easily defined and registered.
-- Informative error messages: Validation errors include the reason and exact location of the error.
+- Informative, customizable error messages: Validation errors include the reason and location of the error.
 - Agnostic: not tied to any particular framework or application domain (e.g.
   Web form validation).
 - Well tested: Extensive test suite with 100% coverage.